AlanLuu/lox-go/README.md

 		Execute Lox code from command line argument --disable-loxcode, -dl
-		Disable execution of all Lox files that are bundled inside this interpreter executable -h, --help
+		Disable execution of all Lox files that are bundled inside this interpreter executable --unsafe
+        Enable unsafe mode, allowing access to functions that can potentially crash this interpreter -h, --help
 		Print this usage message and exit
 ```